Deep Tissue

 Deep tissue = slow, thorough, going layer by layer to access the deepest tissues, paying close attention to trigger points along the way.

 Deep pressure = any type of massage that involves deep pressure.
-Pressure can range from therapist to therapist.
+Pressure can range from therapist to therapist, see below for help picking which therapist pressure might be right for you!

 What to expect: